germanthemes/gt-basic/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Click on the 'Upload Theme' button to upload the ZIP-file of the theme.
-3. After the installation, navigate to Appearance > Customize and activate your license key.
-4. Go to https://germanthemes.de/docs/gt-basic-dokumentation/ for a guide on how to use and customize this theme.
+3. Go to https://germanthemes.de/docs/gt-basic-dokumentation/ for a guide on how to use and customize this theme.

 == Changelog ==